arosenblum1/arosenblum1/Projects/Rosies_Farm/README.md

 1. Modeling the interactions between the different components of the system to facilitate optimal crop yield, and
 2. Developing a dashboard to remotely monitor and control the system.

-In this ongoing series, I will detail my contribution to this project in both areas.
+In this ongoing series, I will detail my contributions to this project in both areas.
 I will be adding new as the project progresses.

 ## Notebooks